aeberdinelli/express-php/README.md

 # ExpressPHP
 This framework tries to clone the NodeJS [ExpressJS framework](https://www.npmjs.com/package/express) writing style.
+It does not have an event loop, it just mimics the method and helpers names that ExpressJS offers.

 ## Install
 **Note**: To run ExpressPHP you need PHP >= 7.0 and Apache.